 There are lots of reasons to visit Spain, with its beautiful beaches being pretty high on top of those list of reasons.
-Suffice to say, finding the best beaches in Spain is justifiably one thing quite quickly can find it’s way onto your travel planning for Spain.
+Suffice it to say, finding the best beaches in Spain is justifiably one thing quite quickly that can find its way into your travel planning for Spain.

 Long story short, Spain does beaches pretty well (even if you’re in the city) and making time to find yourself the best beaches in Spain to hang out in, preferably with a jug of Sangria to hand, is time well spent!

 In fact, planning a holiday centred around the beach in Spain is a pretty decent holiday plan and a go-to for many-a-holidaymaker.

 That’s where we come in!
 We’ve rounded up the best beaches in Spain you absolutely have to visit in Spain.